 Areas of Service

-- Northwest Arkansas Business Journal top Women in Business Honoree (2017) She was also recognized as the
+- Northwest Arkansas Business Journal top Women in Business Honoree (2017)

 - University of Arkansas Fort Smith Alumni Council, Recipient of the Outstanding Young Alumni Award (2018)